xemage/ems-simple-logger-config/README.md

 log.info('Some text')
 ```

-On app level: Alternatively initialize logger with some configuration
+On app level: Alternatively initialize logger with some configuration.
+If file_name is added a log file will be created.
 ```
 import logger